 Patricia L. Glaser Will Also Be Recognized as a University Benefactor

-American Friends of The Hebrew University (AFHU) announced that Patricia L. Glaser will receive an Honorary Doctorate from The Hebrew University of Jerusalem on Sunday, June 8, 2014, during an official ceremony at the university’s 77th International Board of Governors Meeting (BOG) in Jerusalem.
+NEW YORK, May 13, 2014 — American Friends of The Hebrew University (AFHU) announced today that Patricia L. Glaser will receive an Honorary Doctorate from The Hebrew University of Jerusalem on Sunday, June 8, 2014, during an official ceremony at the university’s 77th International Board of Governors Meeting (BOG) in Jerusalem.
 She will also be honored as a university benefactor in a separate ceremony on Monday, June 9, 2014.

 Ms. Glaser has been a champion of The Hebrew University of Jerusalem for more than three decades.
 She is on the university’s International Board of Governors and received an Honorary Fellowship from The Hebrew University in 2008.
 An energetic proponent of AFHU’s mission, Ms. Glaser has provided exemplary leadership to the organization, serving on its national board and as a past president and current vice chairman of the Los Angeles Region board.
 In 2013, she received AFHU’s Scopus Award in recognition of her humanitarianism, professional accomplishments and her longstanding commitment to Israel.